Egg incubation: Mammalian incubation

-Very few mammals lay eggs.
-In perhaps the best known example, the platypus, the eggs develop in utero for about 28 days, with only about 10 days of external incubation (in contrast to a chicken egg, which spends about one day in tract and 21 days externally).
+The only living mammals that lay eggs are echidnas and platypuses.
+In the latter, the eggs develop in utero for about 28 days, with only about 10 days of external incubation (in contrast to a chicken egg, which spends about one day in tract and 21 days externally).
 After laying her eggs, the female curls around them.
 The incubation period is divided into three phases.
 In the first phase, the embryo has no functional organs and relies on the yolk sac for sustenance.
 The yolk is absorbed by the developing young.
 During the second phase, the digits develop.
 In the last phase, the egg tooth appears.
-The only other egg-laying mammal is the echidna.
-New science research has been found that eggshells have a nanostructure that has inner and outer layers.
-The structure of this shell contains a protein known as osteopontin which is also found in tooth and bone.
-What researchers found was that the inner layers of the shell were thinner than the outer shells.
-This is because in the process of the egg being incubated the chicken embryos are taking the protein from the shell making the chicks skeleton stronger.

 Reptilian incubation

 Methods of incubation vary widely among the many different kinds of reptiles.

 Various species of sea turtles bury their eggs on beaches under a layer of sand that provides both protection from predators and a constant temperature for the nest.

 Snakes may lay eggs in communal burrows, where a large number of adults combine to keep the eggs warm.
+Some species coil their torsos around the eggs to provide heat for incubation.

 Alligators and crocodiles either lay their eggs in mounds of decomposing vegetation or lay them in holes they dig in the ground.